Harvard College Research Program (HCRP)

 The Harvard College Research Program (HCRP) provides merit-based funding in support of student-initiated, independent scholarly research or creative endeavors undertaken with guidance of a Harvard-affiliated faculty mentor.

-HCRP grants advanced academic experiences outside the classroom and expands opportunities for students to work closely with faculty members.
-In contrast to a research assistantship, HCRP recipients demonstrate autonomy in the development, direction, and preparation of the overall research project.
+HCRP gives students the opportunity to pursue advanced work outside the classroom and to develop close intellectual relationships with faculty mentors.
+Unlike a research assistantship, HCRP recipients drive the development, direction, and preparation of the overall research project, taking substantial responsibility for developing the research questions, shaping the project, and carrying the work forward.
 Awards are available for the fall and spring terms of the academic year and for the summer.
 Undergraduate students from all concentrations are encouraged to apply.

 In order to be eligible for HCRP funding, students must meet the following criteria:

-- Students whose research project faculty sponsors are members of a Harvard Faculty.
-Departmentally-approved senior thesis advisors who are not members of a Harvard faculty may also serve as the HCRP faculty mentor.
+- Faculty Mentor.
+The faculty member directly supervising the research must be a member of a Harvard Faculty.
+Departmentally approved senior thesis advisors who are not members of a Harvard Faculty may also serve as the HCRP faculty mentor.

-- Term-Time: students enrolled for the duration of the funded semester
+- Term-Time HCRP.
+Students must be enrolled for the duration of the funded semester.

-- Summer: students in good standing on a voluntary leave of absence during the Spring term may apply for HCRP Summer funding provided that they obtain prior approval for funding from their Resident Dean.
+- Summer HCRP.
+Students on a voluntary leave of absence during the Spring term may apply for Summer HCRP funding, provided they obtain prior approval for funding from their Resident Dean.

 In addition to the experience of conducting independent research and working alongside a faculty member, HCRP benefits also include funding for your research.